class FEATURE_EDITOR_APP

 To use it, enter some shorthand in an Eiffel class (described below).

-Save the source file, and then invoke the `feature_edit'.
+Save the source file, and then invoke the `-feature_editor' command switch.
 EiffelStudio

 automatically reloads the modified class.
 You can then carry on editing.